alpersonalwebsite/data-structures-and-algorithms/05_0_queue-and-stack.md

 Queue.prototype.add = function(value) {
-  // Add at the beginning
+  // adds at the beginning
   this.data.unshift(value);
 }

-Queue.prototype.remove = function(value) {
+Queue.prototype.remove = function() {
-  // Remove from the end
+  // removes from the end
   this.data.pop();
 }